Frequently Asked Questions

 How do I report by financial year, not calendar year ?

-Use hledger 1.29+, and just specify the desired start date, eg hledger is -Y -b 2020/4/15 or hledger is -p 'yearly from 2020/4/15'.
-With older hledger versions, you can approximate it with -p 'every 12 months from 2020/4 or -p 'every 365 days from 2020/4/15'.
+Just specify the desired start date, eg hledger is -Y -b 2020/4/15 or hledger is -p 'yearly from 2020/4/15'.
+(With hledger <1.29, you can approximate this with -p 'every 12 months from 2020/4. or -p 'every 365 days from 2020/4/15'.)

 How do I report inflows and outflows separately ?